How Do You Maintain Stone Countertops?

 Thoroughly rinse and dry the surface after washing

-After food preparation, clean up with a sponge or cloth and warm water.
-Do not let spilled ingredients sit overnight.
+After food preparation, clean up with a sponge or cloth and warm water

 The institute also says homeowners should avoid cleaning with any of the following: